marshallycheng/Gameshelf/README.md

 ### Login Background

-One thing I really wanted to incorporate was a animated background.
+One thing I really wanted for the app was an animated login screen.
 Infinite-scroll backgrounds are normally made with simple, repeating patterns.
 Beautiful splash arts are the exact opposite.
 In order to make an infinite-scroll background with stunning landscapes, I created a keyframe css animation to pan across an image gradually.
 I also used a function to iterate through a number of backgrounds that would gradually transition from one to the other.
-I chose large, high-resolution images in order to increase the time it takes to hit the edge of the image.
-Lastly, I added a css property to pan back and forth at the edge of the image to avoid awkward transitions from hitting the edge of images.
+I chose large, high-resolution images and enlarged them in order to increase the time it takes to hit the edge of the image.
+Lastly, I added a css property to pan back and forth at the edge of the image to avoid awkward transitions from hitting the image boundary.

 ![Login Background](https://i.imgur.com/9l1m5lp.gif)